Sher-Chowdhury/codingbee_docs/categories/kubernetes/07_pod_commands/pod_commands.md

 $
 ```

 Here the pods ran for less than a second before shutting down.
-However pods are designed for running ongoing processes, so when the container stopped, kubernetes thought something went wrong and tried to restart it:
+However pods are supposed to be used for running continuous workloads, so when the container stopped, kubernetes thought something went wrong and tried to restart it:

 ```bash
 $ kubectl describe pod pod-centos